 Opportunities to improve the patient experience and R&D productivity

 Clinical innovation remains imperative amid increasing pricing pressures, growing market share for generic pharmaceuticals and biosimilars, looming patent cliffs, and heightened scrutiny by regulators.
-With many new avenues enabled by the 21st Century Cures Act, real-world evidence, translational medicine, big data analytics, and digital technologies, new opportunities abound–if strategically harnessed–to improve R&D efficiencies and returns.
+With many new avenues enabled by the 21st Century Cures Act, real-world evidence, translational medicine, big data analytics, and digital technologies, new opportunities abound–if strategically harnessed–to enhance the patent experience and improve R&D efficiencies and returns.

 - Explore related R&D insights

-Getting real with real-world evidence: Deloitte’s 2017 benchmark survey
+Getting real with real-world evidence (RWE): 2017 RWE benchmark survey

 Look deeper.
 Explore Deloitte's latest insights on life sciences R&D.